 This is the page you are sharing on Twitter.
-Similar to how Facebook asks for a URL, Twitter does this as well because you may have the same piece of content on your site multiple times.
-This will ensure one URL gets all of the tweets instead of having your tweets split across multiple urls.
+Similarly to how Facebook asks for a URL, Twitter does this as well because you may have the same piece of content on your site multiple times.
+This will ensure one URL gets all of the tweets.
+Otherwise, your tweets will be split across multiple urls.

 Example: <meta name=”twitter:url” content=”http://www.quicksprout.com/2013/03/21/11-creative-ways-to-build-links/ “>

-Similarly to your Facebook Open Graph title, this shouldn’t be stuffed with keywords, but instead it should be compelling so people will want to click on it.
+Similarly to your Facebook Open Graph title, this shouldn’t be stuffed with keywords.
+Make it compelling so people will want to click on it.
 Again, like with Facebook, you’ll want to limit the character count to 70.